Hello and welcome to the 2019-2020 School Year at St. John of the Cross Parish School.

-Language Arts class is taught as an integration of literature/reading, vocabulary, writing, oral communication, grammar, and spelling.
+Language Arts class is taught as an integration of literature/reading, vocabulary, writing, oral communication including speaking and listening, grammar, and spelling.
 Students will be with me for two class periods each day.
 Language Arts counts as two grades in terms of eligibility for honor roll.

 The following materials will be utilized this year:

 - membean.com: This is an online vocabulary program, which is used in all 5th-8th grade LA classes.
 It is an audio and video enabled program that helps students to learn and remember words in a variety of ways.
 It is also differentiated to target different vocabulary skill levels.
 Students will be enrolling in the program in September and we will explore different ways to use it throughout the year to enhance vocabulary.
 8th graders will be expected to complete 30 minutes per week (from Thursday at 12 AM-the following Thursday at 11:59 PM).
 The 30 minutes can be completed however they choose, but sessions must be at least 5 minutes in length.
 For additional information on the program, please visit membean.com.
 Please be aware of the membean rules for use:

 - Unless otherwise indicated, you must complete 30 minutes of Membean by Thursday at 11:59 PM each week.
 (Therefore, you can work on Membean from 12 AM on Friday through 11:59 AM on the following Thursday.)
 This is required even if you are absent for any reason.
 If there is an extreme circumstance, please speak with me directly about alternatives.